 But what benefits are there for going deeper into the model – how might that help the people you work with?
 Do those trickier ideas we read about like conceptualised-self, rule-governed behaviour , functional analysis, RFT, deictic framing actually offer anything practical?

-This post-basic ACT for Health workshop is for people who are already familiar with the core ACT model (values, defusion, acceptance etc) and have some experience of applying it to people with physical health problems, but who would like to learn more about the practical use of some of those (at-first-glance) more complex aspects of the model
+This Intermediate-level ACT for Health workshop is for people who are already familiar with the core ACT model (values, defusion, acceptance etc) in a physical health setting but want to take their skills to the next level and dive into the more complex aspects of the model

 In this 2-day didactic, experiential, and skills-building workshop, participants will learn: